Table of Contents

 In these festivals, long dramas were enacted and performed based on the myth of Osiris.
 These dramas would usually end with the rebirth and resurrection of the king.
 Some people would also make a model of Osiris, using temple grown wheat and water, to signify his rise from the dead.

 Ancient texts on the myth of Osiris

-The myth of Osiris first appears in the Pyramid Texts during the time of the late Old Kingdom.
-But the most complete account of the myth appeared only several years later, in the Great Hymn to Osiris.
-The myth was also reimagined in a humorous way in The Contending’s of Horus and Set, during the Twentieth Dynasty.
+The myth of Osiris first appears in the Pyramid Texts during the Old Kingdom.
+But the most complete account of the myth only appeared several years later, in the Great Hymn to Osiris.
+The myth was also reimagined in a humorous way in The Contending’s of Horus and Set, written during the Twentieth Dynasty.

 However, it was the Ancient Greek and Roman writers who compiled the myth into a coherent whole and formulated a complete account of the details.
 Therefore, much of what’s known today comes from the various insights of ancient Greek and Roman writers.

 Osiris appears as a god of death and afterlife in popular movies, games and television series.
 In the film Gods of Egypt, Osiris appears as a king of Egypt, and gets murdered by his brother Set.
 His lineage continues with the birth of his son Horus.